 The AR-10 is simply a larger version of the AR-15 that is designed to fire larger rounds such as the .308 Winchester.
 At first glance, the two rifles have the exact same profile, but upon closer inspection you will notice quickly how the AR-10 is the much larger weapon.

-Both the AR-10 and the AR-15 use the same direct impingement gas systems, rotating bolt designs, and trigger groups.
+Both the AR-10 and the AR-15 use the same direct impingement gas systems, rotating bolt designs, and triggers.
 The manual of arms between the two rifles are identical, and both are relatively lightweight in contrast to competing firearms on the market while creating rather light recoil.

 Speaking of bolts, if you are still looking for a bolt carrier group, we covered our favorite AR-10 BCGs in another article.